moul/bits.manfred.life/posts/immortal-ideas/index.md

 ---
 title: "Visionaries Beyond Time: The Immortal Impact of Revolutionary Ideas"
 draft: false
-description: "Exploring the lives and enduring legacies of visionary individuals whose ideas transcended their time."
+description: "A deeper exploration into the lives and enduring legacies of visionary individuals whose ideas transcended their time and continue to shape our world."
 ---

-In a world that often feels transient and fleeting, there are individuals whose visions and ideas transcend time.
-They are the trailblazers who dared to dream differently, and in doing so, left an indelible mark on humanity.
-This blog post delves into the lives and legacies of such visionaries - Coluche, l'Abbé Pierre, Jesus, Satoshi Nakamoto, and Einstein - and explores how their ideas continue to inspire and evolve long after they're gone.
+In a world that often feels transient and fleeting, there are individuals whose visions and ideas not only transcended their time but continue to resonate and evolve.
+This blog post delves deeper into the lives and legacies of such visionaries - Coluche, l'Abbé Pierre, Jesus, Satoshi Nakamoto, and Einstein - and explores how their revolutionary ideas are still shaping our world today.

 ## The Power of Visionary Ideas